arackaf/simple-react-bootstrap/readme.md

 ## Fully *fully* customizable

-If you need a more robust dropdown button than can be represented with a toggleButton and a dropdown div, then pass whatever arbitrary chilren you want; just be sure to manually add the `dropdown-toggle` and `dropdown-menu` classes where needed, so the component will know what's what.
+If you need a more robust dropdown button than can be represented with a toggleButton and a dropdown div, then pass whatever arbitrary children you want; just be sure to manually add the `dropdown-toggle` and `dropdown-menu` classes where needed, so the component will know what's what.

 ```html
 <ButtonDropdown>